SoftwareAG/c8y-docs/content/machine-learning/casting-defect-detection-bundle/cast-defect-detection.md

 ![Deploy](/images/zementis/castingDetection/mlw-casting-pipeline-deploy.png)

-#### Predictions using the Deployed Pipeline
+#### Predictions using the deployed pipeline

-Now that the Inference Pipeline is successfully deployed to production and available for serving, you can make predictions using the test data.
+Now that the inference pipeline is successfully deployed to production and available for serving, you can make predictions using the test data.

 The *CastingDefectDetectionDemo.zip* contains two folders namely *Method1* and *Method2*.
 Both the folders contain *testDefectImage.PNG* and *testOkImage.PNG* test images.
 Use the MLW's upload functionality to upload these test image files from any of the folders.